BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 The objective of the deployment was to make the application available to the public.

-In Render, it was created a web service and a database service using `PostgreSQL`.
+In Render, the application was deployed as a web service and a database service (PostgresSQL).

 The web service was configured to use the Docker image published on Docker Hub.

-The database service was configured to use the `PostgreSQL` database and the database schema was created using the `createTables.sql` script.
+The database service was configured to use the `PostgreSQL` database and the database schema was created using the [createTables.sql](../../../../../sql/createTables.sql) script.

 ## Critical Evaluation